Remmo1/Remmo1/README.md

 <br>

-<h4> &emsp I am the student at University of Science and Technology in Wrocław.
+<p> &nbsp &nbsp &nbsp &nbsp I am the student at University of Science and Technology in Wrocław.
 I study Applied Computer Science.
-This year in march I am starting the 4th semester.</h4>
+This year in march I am starting the 4th semester.</p>

+<p> &nbsp &nbsp &nbsp &nbsp I love programming but this is not my only passion.
+I like swimming too.
+My greatest hobby is F1. </p>

 <br>